Walmart Wants To Put Sensors On Everything So It Can Automatically Order You Stuff

 Fuck that.

+If a system like this is implemented, how will liberals poke fun at Walmart shoppers by surreptitiously videoing fat people in the stores?
+To conspiracy theorists, its evil that Walmart collects data on who shops for what products.
+To the hipster community, it's evil to limit their ability to collect their own 'data' on Walmatt shoppers.

+Meanwhile, I willingly sell my share of the who-buys-what information to Kroger, in return for discounts and cheaper gasoline.
+It's called a loyalty program.

 Who wants this shit?
-(Score:4, Insightful)
+(Score:5, Insightful)

 I mean, if im out of something, maybe i don't want more of it.
 And when I want more of something I'm somewhat brand and price sensitive -- i'll buy whichever of 2 preferred brands of yogurt is cheaper a given week, i might try a new brand if it is on sale, and 4th brand i wouldn't take if they were paying me.